Learned, Lagged, LLM-splained: LLM Responses to End User Security Questions

-\item \paragraph{App permissions risks.} All the LLMs neglected to mention the risk of permissions when asked questions about the necessity of app permissions.
-Prior work has highlighted risks such as over-privilege issues in applications \cite{felt-permissions-2011}, free apps misleading or enticing users into granting permissions \cite{chia-permission-risks-2012}, and automatic permissions and their abuse, without explicit mention of how the permissions are used in apps \cite{calciati-auto-permissions-2020}.
-These risks are especially important to communicate since the Google Play Store and and Apple App Store both list the grouped permissions (e.g., Personal info, or Location) on the app page and hide details (e.g., email address, precise location) a few clicks away.
+\textit{\textbf{App permissions risks:}} All three LLMs failed to mention the security and privacy risks associated with app permissions when asked about their necessity.
+Prior research has identified several concerns, including over-privileged applications \cite{felt-permissions-2011}, deceptive practices by free apps to obtain permissions \cite{chia-permission-risks-2012}, and the misuse of automatically granted permissions without clear disclosure \cite{calciati-auto-permissions-2020}.
+These risks are particularly important to highlight, as app stores such as Google Play and Apple’s App Store display only broad permission categories (e.g., “Personal info,” “Location”), while more specific details (e.g., access to email or precise location) are hidden deeper in the interface.

-\item None of the LLMs mention the other important findings from the research for questions \uline{“Why do I need antivirus software?"} and \uline{“What can happen if someone breaks into my home Wi-Fi?"}.
-For the former, many of the responses recommend antivirus software as a blanket statement, even though using an antivirus is not necessary in every use case and as they are not always effective \cite{dekoven-security-practices-2019}.
-For the latter, no LLMs mentioned threats from attackers in the local home network like fingerprinting households and tracking home inhabitant habits \cite{girish-local-iot-2023}.
+\textit{\textbf{Lacking explanations:}} Across all three LLMs, responses to questions such as “Why do I need antivirus software?” and “What can happen if someone breaks into my home Wi-Fi?” lacked important research-backed explanations.
+For the former, LLMs often recommended antivirus software without qualification, despite research showing it is not always necessary or effective in all scenarios \cite{dekoven-security-practices-2019}.
+For the latter, none of the responses mentioned significant threats posed by local network attackers, such as household fingerprinting and tracking the behavior of occupants \cite{girish-local-iot-2023}.